Sora-Andrea/Wikipedia-Query-RAG/README.md

 ### Experimentig with chunk_size and chunk_overlap :

+Moderate size (500) with (50) overlap: These parameters were the sweet spot to get the most factual details with minimal redundancy.

-Small chunks (250) with low overlap (25): Awnsers were precise for narrow questions but often missed nuanced connections.
+Small chunks with low overlap: Answers were precise for narrow questions but often missed nuanced information and often missed the entire point of the question.

-Large chunks (800) with no overlap (0): Context was broad but sometimes buried key sentences, leading to less targeted retrieval.
+Large chunks with little to no overlap: Context was broad and also buried key sentences, leading to broad answers that sometimes were incorrect.

-Moderate size (500) with 50 or 75 overlap: Was the sweet spot to get the most factual details, with minimal redundancy.
+Small chunks with high overlap: Answers ranged from lacking nuance and being inaccurate, to also being verbose and accurate.

+Very large chunks and chunk overlap: Surprisingly accurate and informative in most cases, narrow questions can return unexpected answers.

 ### Quality of Responses :

-The answers were generally coherent and context‑aware, accurately reflecting retrieved snippets, occasionally it was overly general if prompts lacked specificity.
+The answers were generally coherent and context‑aware, accurately reflecting retrieved snippets; occasionally it was overly general if prompts lacked specificity.